gitstua/trmnl-plugin-dev/README.md

    ```
    This convenience script will start the server on port 3000.

-### Creating Your Plugin
-You can either:
-1. Copy the `random-joke` folder as a starting point and modify it for your needs
-2. Create a new plugin from scratch following the structure below

 ## Usage
 1. Open `http://localhost:3000` in your browser
 2. Select a plugin from the dropdown